platformsh/platformsh-docs/docs/src/guides/django/deploy/_index.md

     Create a Platform.sh account, download a few tools, and prepare to deploy Django.
 ---

-Django is a web application framework written in Python with a built-in ORM.
+Django is a web application framework written in Python with a built-in ORM (Object-Relational Mapper).

 This guide provides instructions for deploying, and working with, Django on Platform.sh.
 It includes examples for working with Django on all of the major package managers: pip, Pipenv, and Poetry.